 Alternate strength training.
 To keep fresh, try not to strength train the same set of muscles on back-to-back days (although abs are usually okay).
 I switch off between arms and legs.
 If an area still feels fatigued a couple days after exercising, give it an extra day or two.

 Remember the meds.
 You might need to work your exercise program around your medications.
 Interferons, for example, can make some folks feel icky the next day.
 Plan around your icky times—don’t just plow through them.
+Also speaking of meds, as good as exercise is for your MS, it does not replace a disease modifying therapy.
+Do both.
+Better yet, add a healthy diet to the mix, too.

 Sometimes dial it back.
 If you are battling a relapse, take it easy on the exercise front.
 Yes, you can still exercise, but be smart about it.
 Ratchet back the intensity and focus on maintaining fitness rather than building.
 Slowly work your way back up.